SLT-World/SLBr/README.md

 # Run the source code
 **Setup**

-If you haven't installed visual studio (NOT VISUAL STUDIO CODE), install it.
+1. If you haven't installed visual studio yet (NOT VISUAL STUDIO CODE), install it.

-After that, download the project as a ZIP file from Github.
+2. After that, download the project as a ZIP file from Github.

-Unzip the file, find the solution file and open it.
+3. Unzip the file, find the solution file and open it.

-Tada, now you can change the code the way you like and contribute some features to SLBr!
+4. Tada, now you can change the code the way you like and contribute some features to SLBr!

 **The class "SECRETS" is missing**